thomasbouley/Qt-2048/README.md

 * macOS: `open build/2048.app`

-The executable or app bundled may be moved as desire to install them.
+The executable or application bundled may be moved as desired to install them.

 ## Contributing
 This project was created for my own education,